 We can care for soil in three key ways:

-Prevention – Avoid damage before it happens, like stopping deforestation or overgrazing that can lead to erosion, landslides, or loss of soil life.
+Prevention – Avoid damage before it happens, like limiting / minimizing soil sealing, stopping or minimizing soil pollution, deforestation or overgrazing that can lead to various soil degradation (erosion, landslides, depoletion of soil organic matter, soil of soil biodiversity, etc.) and by this decreasing the capacity of soil top provide ecosystem services. .

 Mitigation – Reduce the harm of necessary land use, for example by using terraces to slow erosion or leaving crop leftovers to maintain organic matter.